Today I am discussing why you need a garden and resources to help you get started.

 A big resource as a beginner gardener for me has been and still is YouTube.
 Charles Dowding is wonderful gardener and great teacher.
 He is one I go back to time and time again for his simple approach to gardening.

 Another wonderful gardener and teacher is Monty Don.
-He too can be found on YouTube.
+He as well can be found on YouTube.

-If you are more of the reading type, I talso have multiple posts on gardening as well and you can find those here.
+If you are more of the reading type, I also have multiple posts on gardening as well and you can find those here.
+Some that you may find helpful when just starting out is my Easy To Grow List and also a guide for How to Make Compost.

 No matter where the information comes from, find it.
 Take the time to cultivate even the smallest sense of how to grow anything.